 - Be sure to minimize student error.
 I would suggest using Errorless Teaching, where the child is not allowed to practice making errors.
 The therapist is quick to provide full prompts, and then fade out those prompts systematically.
 Especially with intraverbal programs, it isn’t uncommon to see all sorts of lovely escape behaviors (including aggression) to get the therapist to back off.
 This can happen even with the most calm, sweet, “Peace & Love” type of client.
 Intraverbals are hard.
 Rote responding, studying the room, or looking at the therapists face will not reveal the answer to an intraverbal question.
 Understand the difficulty of intraverbal questions before you begin teaching them, and be prepared that you may need to use new and varied reinforcers, and provide lots of prompts to help the child contact success and stay motivated.

-- Here are a few Do Nots: Do not begin teaching intraverbals too early (may confuse or frustrate the child).
-Do not completely avoid teaching intraverbals (remember, intraverbals are the building blocks of conversation).
+- Here are a few Do Nots: Do not begin teaching intraverbals too early, or at too high of a difficulty level.
+Do not completely avoid teaching intraverbals ...they're the building blocks of conversation.
 Do not begin teaching intraverbals until echolalia is under control.
 Otherwise, the child will just repeat your question or statement, and become frustrated when that isn’t the right answer.
-Do not teach intraverbals out of order (child only has a few mands, and 10 tacts….it's way too soon to teach intraverbals).
 Do not reinforce escape behaviors that pop up during intraverbal programs.